hackclub/blot/GET_A_BLOT.md

 You can learn how to use the editor and make art by following some of [these guides](https://blot.hackclub.dev/guides).

+Some criteria your art needs to meet:

+- Drawable by the machine.
+  - That means the lines can not be too dense.
+  - It should fit within the workarea.
+- You need to make your own original piece.
-You can't just copy an existing piece of art and mess with the numbers.
-You need to make your own original piece.
+  - You can't just copy an existing piece of art and mess with the numbers.
-That being said you can take inspiration from other art and remix a few pieces together.
+  - That being said you can take inspiration from other art and remix a few pieces together.

 # 2) Make a PR with your original artwork